Depicts an ornate pillar on the top of which is the cap of inscribed 'Liberty'. The pillar is supported by 13 hands - one for each colony.

 13 daggers encircling an armored arm with sword (Arm of God found in other period flags).

 Bottom banner holds the Latin Enscription "manus hæc inimica tyrannis" which means "this hand is an enemy to tyrants".

 Motto: We are always ready

-The Gostelowe Standard (Number 10)
+The Gostelowe Standard (Number 10) - PRE-ORDER

 The Gostelowe Standard (Number 10) has been shrouded in mystery and the subject of much speculation over the years.
 As the tenth of a total of thirteen standards inventoried by Major Jonathon Gostelowe of the Continental Army in 1778, controversy surrounds the actual identity of which unit called this battle flag it’s regimental colors.
 Regardless of the exact lineage, this Revolutionary War standard is rich with symbolism dating back to the English Civil War.

 One of the first things that jumps out at those familiar with battle flags of the American Revolution is a similarity between the Gostelowe Standard (Number 10) and the Bedford Flag.
 The armored arm holding a sword is common to both flags, but why?
 During the years leading up to April 19, 1775, many Americans (still British subjects) were very well aware of the conflicts which ravaged Great Britain from 1642-1651.
 Many Americans had family members who took up arms and played a part in deposing Charles I and the House of Stuart when the King ignored Parliament and ruled by royal decree.
 More than one standard raised during the English Civil War depicted the armored arm holding a sword, and the Americans used this design during the Revolutionary War to hearken back to the common cause of Liberty they felt with their forefathers.